danielkomaz/cloudskillsbootcamp/Week-8-Containerization-And-Kubernetes/README.md

 terraform apply plan
 ```

+### Check Deployment (ACI)

+To see your deployed container "in action" go to the Azure portal and search for `ACI` and the click on `Container Instances`.
+Select your container group and click on `Container`.
+There you should be able to see the new container running.

 ### Destroy ACI Deployment

 Always remember to destroy your deployments after you finished testing everything to keep your costs low.